- Home

 4. 30% of the UK population have experienced sleep paralysis at least once

-According to research by Altitude Film Distribution, 30% of the UK population have experienced sleep paralysis at least once – yet many (38%) don’t understand it and attribute it to having a stroke, dying, being abducted by aliens, or being possessed by ghosts.
+According to research, 30% of the UK population have experienced sleep paralysis at least once – yet many (38%) don’t understand it and attribute it to having a stroke, dying, being abducted by aliens, or being possessed by ghosts.
 So what exactly is sleep paralysis?

 During sleep paralysis, you might feel as though you’re part asleep and part awake.
 You might feel that you can’t open your eyes, speak, or move – and this will often last several minutes.
 Some also say that they feel like something is in their room and/or pushing them down.

 While sleep paralysis can be frightening, it’s actually harmless and most people will only experience it once or twice in their lives.
-Sleep paralysis occurs due to a temporary disruption in the transition between sleep stages, particularly during the REM sleep stage.
-This is because the brain protects us from acting out our dreams by paralysing our muscles.
-Though sometimes this extends briefly into wakefulness, leading to a sensation of being unable to move or speak.
+Sleep paralysis occurs as the brain protects us from acting out our dreams by paralysing our muscles during sleep, however sometimes this extends briefly into wakefulness, leading to a sensation of being unable to move or speak.

-Factors like irregular sleep patterns, sleep deprivation, and stress can contribute to sleep paralysis by influencing these transitions.
-The NHS website has information on what you can do to prevent sleep paralysis, such as not smoking or drinking alcohol before bed, and having regular sleep and waking times.
+Factors like irregular sleep patterns, sleep deprivation, and stress can contribute to sleep paralysis by affecting the transitions between sleep stages.
+The NHS website has information on what you can do to prevent sleep paralysis.

 5. Some people dream in black and white while others dream in colour